 Some shipping still managed to ignore the warning and I remember trips to Tramore in my teens to look at the rusting wreck of the MV Michael which ran aground in 1975.
 The wreck has long since been removed and these days Tramore has a reputation for surfing and windsurfing and kiting, as well as other watery sports.
 In this photo the low New Year’s Eve sun in the southern sky blazes over over Brownstown Head and a solo windsurfer.

 On the other side of Brownstown Head is Dunmore East and the real entrance to Waterford Harbour.
-It’s a beautiful town, with many resemblances to Brittany.
+Dunmore is a beautiful town with resemblances to Brittany.
 It is full of smuggler’s coves, dangerous cliffs, and thatched cottages and is a haven for seabirds.
 Dunmore East is in the barony of Gaultier, which means “foreigner’s land”.
 In this case the foreigners were Danes or Ostmen (Norse Gaels) expelled by the English from the city of Waterford in 11th century ethnic cleansing.

 This beach is Councillor’s Strand, a safe and popular beach in summer, but it disappears entirely at high tide.
 The view from the beach shows the other lighthouse at the entry to Waterford harbour, Hook Head in Co Wexford.
 Much bigger than Dunmore’s it is usually easily visible from across the harbour.

 The car ferry takes only a few minutes to get to Ballyhack on the Wexford side.
-My late grand-aunt had a lexicon of bizarre non sequiturs she used on occasion.
-One famous one was “Ballyhack Dirty Butter” which she would exclaim apropos of nothing.
+My late grand-aunt had a lexicon of bizarre non sequiturs and one famous one was “Ballyhack Dirty Butter” which she would exclaim apropos of nothing.
 It seems there was always something unsavoury attached to the name of Ballyhack in the popular imagination of the surrounding district; and Ballyhack ” dirty butter ” was a derisive epithet often used against those who came from the village.
 I can’t comment on the quality of the butter, but Ballyhack has a 15th-century Norman castle which belonged to the Knights Hospitallers and a nice pub to wait for the ferry.

 We didn’t hang around in Ballyhack or nearby Arthurstown along the river (where you can see how far you are from your ferry when returning).
 We went to Duncannon Beach where we looked back across the harbour to Woodstown beach and Creadan Head – the most easterly point in Waterford – just upstream of Dunmore.
-Duncannon was strategically vital as its fort commanded the bay and was centrally involved in wars and sieges during the 17th and 18th centuries.
-In the Irish Confederate Wars (1641–1652), the fort at Duncannon was occupied by English soldiers and used as a base for an attack on nearby Redmond Hall.
+Duncannon was strategically vital as its fort commanded the bay and was centrally involved in wars and sieges in the 17th and 18th centuries.
+In the Irish Confederate Wars (1641–1652), the fort was occupied by English soldiers and used as a base to attack nearby Redmond Hall.

 The car ferry to Hook is not the only boat crossing over Waterford harbour.
 The second is further upstream on the Suir after it split from the other two Sisters.
 It links Waterford with Little Island (or simply The Island) using the ferry Mary Fitzgerald which used to ply the Passage-Ballyhack route.
 The Island divides the Suir into two channels, with shipping taking the main shorter channel to the north.
 The free ferry is on the longer Kings Channel detour that shapes the island into a rough heart.